 Deeper investment in capital projects and infrastructure development has increased expenses across the board.

-Together, the expanding opportunities and rising demands have put the spotlight squarely on capable commercial lease servicing organizations, which are poised to play a crucial role in the months and years ahead.
+Together, the expanding opportunities and rising demands have put the spotlight squarely on capable commercial loan and lease servicing organizations, which are poised to play a crucial role in the months and years ahead.

 The key for guarantors is to know what to look for in a servicing partner.
 Here are a few key attributes that should be high on your list:

-Servicing and managing commercial leases involves complex processes, sensitive compliance demands, and stringent accounting and reporting requirements.
-It’s not for the faint of heart, so make sure your servicing partner has deep experience in the space, proven leadership, a bulletproof history of meeting compliance and security standards, expert tax management process and strong relationships with respected commercial finance and leasing companies.
+Servicing and managing commercial loans and leases involves complex processes, sensitive compliance demands, and stringent accounting and reporting requirements.
+It’s not for the faint of heart, so make sure your servicing partner has deep experience in the space, proven leadership, a bulletproof history of meeting compliance and security standards, expert tax management process, and strong relationships with respected commercial finance and leasing companies.

 Look for a proven cradle-to-grave partner who can service all your assets – across a variety of asset classes and product types – AND handle the most critical support needs for guarantors, including: